 A typical two-story family home requires 4-6 hours of crane work.
 Experienced crews set a complete house shell in a single day.
 Inter-module connections require 1-2 days for structural joining, 2-3 days for roof completion.

 Build time reduction: 80-90% faster.
-BIOBUILDS delivers the entire house—from factory start to move-in ready—in a maximum of 4 weeks, typically around 2 weeks.
+BIOBUILDS delivers the entire house -- from factory start to move-in ready -- in 3 weeks.
 This isn't achieved by cutting corners; it's the result of perfectly optimized factory processes, pre-certified building systems, and rigorous quality control at every stage.
-Permitting timelines remain the same regardless of construction method—that's determined by local authorities, not the builder.
+Permitting timelines remain the same regardless of construction method -- that's determined by local authorities, not the builder.

 The precision advantage: millimeters matter

 Factory tolerances fundamentally transform achievable quality.
-CNC machining operates at ±0.05-0.13mm precision for critical components.
-Complete assemblies achieve ±1-2mm alignment—tolerances that site construction cannot consistently match.
+Precision machining in controlled conditions operates at ±0.05-0.13mm precision for critical components.
+Complete assemblies achieve ±1-2mm alignment -- tolerances that site construction cannot consistently match.

 Airtightness results tell the story

-Passivhaus certification requires ≤0.6 h⁻¹ airtightness—a standard that typical new construction (3.0-5.0+ h⁻¹) cannot approach.
-The differences in first-attempt blower door test pass rates are stark:
+Passivhaus certification requires ≤0.6 h⁻¹ airtightness -- a standard that typical new construction (3.0-5.0+ h⁻¹) cannot approach.
+The differences in airtightness consistency are stark:

-Most modular manufacturers use factory speed to reduce costs, but sacrifice quality control.
-BIOBUILDS takes the opposite approach: we're faster than average modular construction while maximizing performance.
-Full materials control, rigorous quality checkpoints at every stage, and optimized processes mean the advantages of modular construction—speed, weather protection, precision—are fully realized rather than partially exploited.
+BIOBUILDS uses the factory setting to combine speed with controlled execution.
+Full materials control, rigorous quality checkpoints at every stage, and optimized processes mean the advantages of modular construction -- speed, weather protection, precision -- are fully realized rather than partially exploited.

 Cost reality: where modular savings come from